 This is a vast subject but we’ve distilled the most important bits you must know as a beginner UAV/Drone/RC pilot.

-First, you will learn about the LiPo battery (i.e what the ratings and readings mean).
+First in this LiPo battery guide, you will learn about the LiPo battery (i.e what the ratings and readings mean).

 Then, you will learn how to select the correct battery for your model and how to charge, balance, store, revive and dispose them.